microsoft/FluidFramework/examples/apps/cra-demo/README.md

 cd my-app-name
 ```

 \* Don't start the React application yet.
-We'll do that at the end.
+We'll do that in step #6.

 ## 2. <a style="position: relative; top: 20px" name="install"></a> Install Fluid Package Dependencies